 - Topical Antibiotics: Topical antibiotics like clindamycin help reduce inflammatory papules and pustules (the red bumps and pus-filled bumps in acne.)

-- Spironolactone: Spironolactone is an oral medication for women with hormonal acne and is especially helpful for acne on the lower face, jawline and neck.
+- Spironolactone: Spironolactone is an oral medication for women with hormonal acne and may be especially helpful for acne on the lower face, jawline and neck.
 "Sprinolactone blocks androgen receptors leading to less sebum production and, as a result, fewer clogged pores," Rabach explains.
-Depending on the dose, a patient should expect fewer breakouts, especially on the lower face, jawline, and neck.
+Depending on the dose, a patient should expect fewer breakouts.

 - Oral Birth Control: Like Spironolactone, oral birth control is used to target the hormonal elements of acne.
 "Oral birth control for women works by reducing the balance of androgens in the body, and also reduces the cyclic surges of hormones, including androgens," Rabach tells us.
 “Androgens cause sebum production which leads to clogged pores and acne, so when taking birth control for acne, patients can expect a reduction in breakouts—especially ones that are correlated to the monthly menstrual cycle."
 It's important to note, however, that not all birth control is effective at treating acne (certain forms of birth control can actually worsen acne).
 So it's important to talk to your OBGYN or dermatologist about the best birth control for you.